hughest64/trivia-svelte5/README.md

 `cd server` then `pipenv install` to add the python dependencies

 ### Environment Variables
-All required .env settings for dev and testing are included in the repo
+All required `.env` settings for development and testing are included in the repo

 ## Project Setup
 ### Database